Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 The Welch class is used to compute Welch power spectrum estimate.
 This estimate consists in averaging Periodograms over time for each frequency bin.
-The given periodograms should be normalized before being given to this class (i.e. Periodogram class should have been given the right `normalizationFactor`).
+The given periodograms should be normalized before being given to this class (i.e., Periodogram class should have been given the right `normalizationFactor`).

-This class takes **nfft** as parameter and expects periodograms of size nfft+2/nfft+1.
+This class takes **nfft** as parameter and expects periodograms of size `nfft+2/nfft+1`.

 Here is an example of how to use this class: